modal-inria/MixtComp/MixtComp/docs/howToAddModel.md

 ### void storeSEMRun(Index iteration, Index iterationMax)

-During the SEM part of the algorithm, after the burnin, the estimated parameters must be stored at each iteration.
+During the SEM part of the algorithm, after the burn-in, the estimated parameters must be stored at each iteration.
 The parameters estimated at the end of the SEM run are then deduced from the distribution of parameters obtained during the SEM run.
 The most common means of estimating are by mode ou median value.
 This behaviour must be implemented in `DerivedModel`.

 When `storeSEMRun` is called with `iteration < iterationMax`, the current parameters must be stored.